Laura Zeng: 2016

 Zeng began her 2016 season at the Rhythmic Challenge where she won the all-around gold medal.
 A couple of weeks later she competed at the Lisbon World Cup where she finished seventh in the all-around with a total of 70.150 points and qualified for three event finals placing eighth in clubs and hoop and fifth in ball.
 Next she competed at the Pesaro World Cup where she finished nineteenth in the all-around and seventh in the clubs final.
 At the Minsk World Cup, she made history by becoming the first American to win a medal in a World Cup series when she won bronze medals in both hoop and ribbon.
 She then won her second consecutive national all-around title and was selected to represent the United States at the 2016 Summer Olympics.

 Prior to the Olympic Games, Zeng finished eleventh all-around, sixth in hoop, and fifth in clubs and ribbon at the Kazan World Cup.
 Then at the Baku World Cup, she placed eleventh all-around, fifth in hoop and clubs, and sixth in ribbon.
 At the 2016 Summer Olympics held in Rio de Janeiro, Brazil, she finished eleventh all-around in the qualifications, narrowly missing the individual all-around final.
-Zeng's finish tied for the best for an American rhythmic gymnast with Valerie Zimring's eleventh-place finishe at the 1984 Olympic Games in Los Angeles.
+Zeng's finish tied for the best for an American rhythmic gymnast with Valerie Zimring's eleventh-place finish at the 1984 Olympic Games in Los Angeles.